Sloan School of Management – MIT

 The Sloan School of Management has more than 200 faculty and lecturers, in addition to numerous adjunct and visiting professors, many of whom augment their academic expertise with stints in business and government.

-MIT Sloan’s full-time MBA program enrolls about 400 students a year.
-The 20-month executive MBA program enrolled 120 students in the Class of 2016.
-Additionally, in 2014-2015 118 students enrolled in the Sloan Fellows program, an accelerated, 12-month global executive MBA program.
+MIT Sloan’s full-time MBA program enrolls about 400 students per year.
+The 20-month executive MBA program enrolled 126 students in the Class of 2020.
+Additionally, in 2019-2020, 104 students enrolled in the Sloan Fellows program, an accelerated, 12-month global executive MBA program.

-Around 61% of the entire Sloan student body is male, while 39% identify as female.
-Roughly 40% of the students enrolled are considered international.
+Around 60 percent of the entire Sloan MBA program student body is male, while 40 percent identify as female.
+Roughly 38 percent of the students enrolled are considered international.

 MBA Degree Offerings